 Day 1 in Hanoi

 Start the day with a good Vietnamese breakfast.
-Many hotels include breakfast but if not, head to a local vendor for a Banh Mi – a local favourite of meat, sauce and salad in a fresh baguette.
+Many hotels include breakfast but if not, head to a local vendor for a Banh Mi – a local favorite of meat, sauce, and salad in a fresh baguette.

 Tran Quoc Pagoda

 Get an early start and head to the Tran Quoc Pagoda.
-This is famous pagoda in the city and worth a visit, especially for first timers in Vietnam and Asia.
+This is the famous pagoda in the city and worth a visit, especially for first-timers in Vietnam and Asia.

 The temple brings you back to the 6th century during the time of Emperor Ly Nam De Dynasty (544 – 548) and a visit early morning allows you to take in the temple and surrounding lake without the crowds and tour groups.

 The pagoda opens at 7.30 am but arriving anytime before 10.30 am will still be a fairly quiet experience.
 Entrance is free all year round and is around a 30-minute walk from the Old Quarter.

 Alternatively, you can download the GRAB app (Asia’s Uber) and be dropped off at the entrance of the temple; prices in Asia are a lot cheaper than western taxi services so make sure you check it out, especially if you are short on time.

 We were traveling with family so stopping at a local coffee shop was a must.
 Paris Baguette is actually a chain we recognized from China but prices were reasonable, the Vietnamese Coffee was great and there were some recognizable food items in the cafe; ideal for the less adventurous eaters in our group.